We're working to improve the way we communicate and engage with our community and have developed a Community Engagement Strategy to guide our journey.

 Council sees that engagement with the community is important as it results in the following:

-• Increased opportunities for Council to collaborate with its stakeholders;
+• Increased opportunities for Council to collaborate with our community and stakeholders;

-• Increased capacity and participation by all sections of the community in engagement activities;
+• Increased capacity and participation by all sections of our community in engagement activities;

 • Improved knowledge about the role of Council and the democratic decision-making process;

-• Improved decision making by Council that reflects the best interest of all sections of our community;
+• Improved decision making by Council that aims to best reflect the interests our community;

 • Improved community confidence in Council and the decisions that it makes; and